game-geek/Projet-Web-L2/game-server/Certificates.md

 certutil -d sql:$HOME/.pki/nssdb -D -n "Dev Root CA"
 ```

-Make sure the cert is trusted in brave at this page: _brave://settings/certificates_
+Make sure the cert is trusted in brave at this page: _brave://settings/certificates_ <br>
 Make sure also that the experimental WebTransport/QUIC-related related flag is enabled: _brave://flags_

 ### Info on the certs